Skip to main content

 dnf makecache

-4. Uninstallation Verification
+5. Uninstallation Verification

 Execute the following commands.
 No relevant output means the uninstallation is complete and the environment is clean.

-# Verify if Helm deployment has residuals
+# Verify Helm deployment residuals

 helm list -A | grep csghub

-# Verify if K3s is cleanly uninstalled
+# Verify K3s is uninstalled

 systemctl status k3s || echo "K3s has been uninstalled"